maximecb/uvm/docs/design.md

 ### The Heap

 The address space used to store data is referred to as the heap.
-It is a linear address space which starts at address 0.
+It is a linear address space.
 There is a system call to expand and resize the heap.
 For performance reasons, UVM may allocate more space than requested, but programs should not rely on this behavior.

-One unusual property of the UVM heap is that address 0 is a valid address, meaning that accessing it will not fault.
-If address 0 is to be used for null pointers, in a language such as C, you can simply write some dummy data at this address.
-If you would like accesses to address 0 to panic, then you can insert or generate your own null checks in debug builds of your software.
+The low region of the address space (the first 64 KiB, below `MEM_BASE`) is left unmapped as a guard region, so the data segment is loaded at `MEM_BASE` rather than at address 0.
+Any load, store or jump to address 0, or to any other address in the guard region, faults in hardware.
+This means null pointers (address 0) and small offsets from them trap automatically, with no need for explicit null checks in the program.
+The same guard region applies to the code address space, so calling a null function pointer also faults.
+Absolute addresses are relocated by the assembler, so programs and compilers targeting UVM refer to labels as usual and do not need to be aware of `MEM_BASE`.

 UVM requires heap memory accesses to be aligned, and will panic if they are not.
 This is done for performance reasons, and also because some architectures don't allow